Luna Luna (1987 exhibition): Exhibition venues

 Luna Luna was initially only displayed once at the Moorweide in Hamburg from June 4 to August 31, 1987.
 The entry fee was 20 Deutsche Marks (children free on weekdays).
 The attendance was 300,000 in three months.

 The exhibition had been expected to travel to the Netherlands later in 1987 and then the United States in 1988.
 In 1991, Luna Luna, was to be temporarily installed at Balboa Park's Inspiration Point in San Diego, California.
 The eighteen month-long run was to be a gift from the Stephen and Mary Birch Foundation, based in Wilmington, Delaware.
 Ensuing litigation due to a claimed breach of contract prevented Luna Luna from being exhibited.
 The entire exhibit was packed into 44 shipping containers and stored on a desert ranch in Texas.

+Carousel designed by Keith Haring for Luna Luna art project and amusement park.

 In 2022, Luna Luna was revived for a global tour by Canadian rapper Drake and his entertainment firm DreamCrew with production assistance from Live Nation.
 The show, Luna Luna: Forgotten Fantasy, includes original rides, games, and attractions.
 About half of the 30 attractions designed by the original artists were displayed.
 The original rides could not be ridden due to modern safety concerns.
 Several of the displays available for viewing during the latest staging of the show required an additional entry fee for access.

 The revived exhibition opened in December 2023 and ran through spring 2024 in the Boyle Heights neighborhood of downtown Los Angeles within a warehouse space.
-From November 20, 2024 through March 16, 2025, 13 displays from the exhibition have been installed in The Shed at Hudson Yards in Manhattan, New York City.
+From November 20, 2024, through March 16, 2025, 13 displays from the exhibition were installed in The Shed at Hudson Yards in Manhattan, New York City.